Pistonite/botw-ist/packages/manual/src/user/screen_system.md

 That all happens in a single <skyb>sell</skyb> command!

-Some commands, like <skyb>get-pause</skyb>, also explicitly performs screen switching.
-Note that these case do not count as manually switching screens (see below), and the simulator will still automatically switch screens afterwards.

 ## Manually switching screens
 The following actions count as *manually* switching the screen.
 If the screen has been manually switched, the simulator will prevent